-Telomeres are protective structures with DNA protein complexes at the ends of chromosomes, they consist of DNA bases that are repetitive.
+Telomeres are protective structures at the ends of chromosomes, they consist of DNA bases that are repetitive.
 Telomeres prevent loss of genome integrity by maintaining chromosomal stability.
 Chromosomes are susceptible to DNA damage and degradation as well as abnormal interactions with other chromosomes; hence the need for protective caps at their ends.
-Telomere attrition is considered as a biomarker of aging.
+Telomere attrition is considered a biomarker of aging.
 The shorter the telomere the higher the risk of developing age-related pathologies as well as aging prematurely.
 The enzyme telomerase inhibits telomere attrition.
-Telomerase maintains the tandem repeats by adding nucleotide sequences preventing the shortening of the telomeres. however telomerase translation activity declines with age.
+Telomerase maintains the tandem repeats by adding nucleotide sequences to prevent the shortening of the telomeres.
+However, telomerase translation activity declines with age.

-Increased telomere erosion as a result of telomerase deficiency in organs such as the liver, lymphoid organs, and lungs inhibits tissue regeneration and promotes cellular senescence and cell death giving rise to the pathogenesis of liver cirrhosis in the liver, bone marrow failure in the lymphoid organs, pulmonary fibrosis in the lungs and acute myocardial infarction in the heart.
-Telomere attrition is common among the elderly, hence the vulnerability of the old to these disorders.
+Increased telomere erosion as a result of telomerase deficiency in organs such as the liver, lymphoid organs, and lungs inhibits tissue regeneration and promotes cellular senescence and cell death.
+This results in development of liver cirrhosis, bone marrow failure, pulmonary fibrosis, and acute myocardial infarction.
+Telomere attrition is common among the elderly, which partly explains the vulnerability of the old to these disorders.